The Emperor’s Naked Army Marches On

-On one side were the staunchly socially and politically committed filmmakers, such as the Ogawa Pro collective (a group led by Shinsuke Ogawa) who sought to become one with whatever the subject of their film was, alternatingy diving (literally) head-first into student riots or living as farmers for several years.
+On one side were the staunchly socially and politically committed filmmakers, such as the Ogawa Pro collective (a group led by Shinsuke Ogawa) who sought to become one with whatever the subject of their film was, diving (literally) head-first into student riots or living as farmers for several years.
 The other most famous exponent of this strand was Noriaki Tsuchimoto, famed for his acclaimed ‘Minamata’ series of haunting films on mercury poisoning and the disease it caused in the area around Minamata Bay.
 Tsuchimoto even travelled from village to village to arrange local screenings of his films in a bid to educate villagers of the dangers they were exposed to.

 Okuzaki, as a subject, seems at once a dream come true and a nightmare for a documentarian.
 A dream, because it is hard to imagine a more fascinating protagonist for an observational filmmaker to make a portrait of.
 Yet also a nightmare to work with, a volatile strong-minded obsessive who wanted to take control of the film’s direction and make it the film he, rather than Hara, wanted it to be.
 In fact, he co-financed it with Hara, and the pair had numerous arguments during its production, which at one point saw Okuzaki threaten to quit and burn the existing footage.

 Hara’s camera faithfully follows him on this quest, employing an unobtrusive stance reminiscent of the 1960s cinéma vérité style of the Maysles brothers or Frederick Wiseman.
-There is no voiceover narration, almost no background music, and Hara remains uninvolved even when events in front of the camera turn to violence.
+There is no voiceover narration, almost no background music, and Hara remains uninvolved even when events in front of the camera collapse into violence.
 It’s clear Hara does not wish to bring attention to his authorial presence here, and instead wants the focus to be Okuzaki.

 In this way Hara adds another layer to the film, on top of Okuzaki’s own message, in which a personality at once extremely articulate in his rhetoric yet violent and full of contradictions is allowed to emerge.
 It is then up to the audience to make its own mind up about Okuzaki.
 Interestingly, Okuzaki himself, who watched the film when it was screened as evidence at his subsequent trial, was said to have hated it and accused Hara of not making the film they had planned to.

 Listening to Okuzaki’s eloquent anti-war rhetoric, you regret that he could not instead have made a film about the role of the Emperor and his military advisors, those who really should be held accountable.
 But it is worth remembering the backlash even to this film, from right-wing nationalists in Japan, was severe and the film’s crew received many threats.
-Japan it seems was not ready to confront such issues yet, and hence Okuzaki, himself no doubt traumatised by his wartime and post-war experiences, trying to literally beat the truth out of any ex-soldiers he can find.
+Japan it seems was not ready to confront such issues, and hence Okuzaki, himself no doubt traumatised by his wartime and post-war experiences, tries to literally beat the truth out of any ex-soldiers he can find.